Monark Equipment Corporation: Company history

-Monark Equipment Corporation was incorporated in 1987 by Louie and Jan-B Banson after they acquired the right to become the sole authorized dealer of Caterpillar Equipment in the Philippines.
-Its parent company, Monark International Incorporated, was founded by their father Onofre in 1962.
+Monark Equipment Corporation was incorporated in 1987, by Louie and Jan-B Banson after they acquired the right to become the sole authorized dealer of Caterpillar Equipment in the Philippines.
+Its parent company, Monark International Incorporated, was found by their father Onofre in 1962.
 MII was one of the first to utilize Caterpillar machines in the country, deploying them in Monark's forestry operations.
 Throughout the seventies and eighties, MII was involved in some of the largest infrastructure projects in the country, frequently in partnership with the government or other private-sector companies.

-Monark Equipment Corporation projects in the sixties included the Angat water reservoir and hydroelectric dam, the US military bases in Subic, Clark and Sangley Point, and the building excavations of the Makati Medical Center, the Makati Stock Exchange, the Sheraton, and the corporate headquarters of San Miguel Corporation and the Philippine Long Distance Telephone Company.
+Monark Equipment Corporation projects in the sixties included the Angat water reservoir and hydroelectric dam, the US military bases in Subic, Clark and Sangley Point, and the building excavations of the Makati Medical Center, the Makati Stock Exchange, the Sheraton, and the corporate headquarters of San Miguel Corporation, and the Philippine Long Distance Telephone Company.

-As a joint venture partner in the 1970s up to 1985, Monark was involved in major infrastructure projects such as the Magat and Pantabagan dams, the NLEX and Iloilo highways and the Masiway and Makban Geothermal power plants.
+As a joint venture partner in the 1970s up to 1985, Monark was involved in major infrastructure projects such as the Magat and Pantabagan dams, the NLEX and Iloilo highways and the Masiway, and Makban Geothermal power plants.

 In 2015, the company was awarded its ISO 9001: 2008 certification.